tye-exe/EasyConfigurations/README.md

 - @ExternalUse – These methods are safe to use as you see fit, anywhere & in anyway.
 This is because these methods implement guards to prevent arbitrary values from being passed into places they shouldn’t.

-- @NotImplemented – These methods **SHOULD NOT** be used any circumstances.
-Either internally or externally as they are still being developed.

 ___
 ### Additional information: